This site requires JavaScript to be fully operational. Please activate JavaScript in your browser to access.

 Out of school care (OSC), also known as after school care (ASC), or school age childcare, is the provision of a safe, caring environment offering a range of active, stimulating and restful activities for school age children before and after school and during holidays.
 Out of school care enables parents to take up employment, education and training opportunities.

 Out of school care schemes take parental responsibility for the children in their care.
-OSC services must register with the Care Inspectorate All workers should go pass a police disclosure check through the Protecting Vulnerable Groups scheme and most have to register with the SSSC and gain qualifications relevant for their role.
+OSC services must register with the Care Inspectorate All workers should pass a police disclosure check through the Protecting Vulnerable Groups scheme and most have to register with the SSSC and gain qualifications relevant for their role.

 OSC services may start between 7.30 and 8.00am to provide childcare before the start of the school day.
 This type of service usually consists of a breakfast club which provides children with breakfast.
 Services will then operate from the end of the school day until 5.30 or 6.00pm.